medialab/portic-storymaps-2022/README.md

 # Deployment

-Deployment used to be automated to happen every day and each time a commit is pushed to the `prod` branch.
-The published website was then pushed on the `gh-pages` branch, which serves the site at https://medialab.github.io/portic-storymaps-2022/.
-It is now only updated when pushing on the `prod` branch.
-To deploy a new version of the website code, it has to be pushed to the `prod` branch.
+Deployment is automated to happen every day and each time a commit is pushed to the `prod` branch.
+The published website is then pushed on the `gh-pages` branch, which serves the site at https://medialab.github.io/portic-storymaps-2022/.